 - Repetitive stress injuries: These injuries are typically caused by overuse like carpal tunnel syndrome or chronic back problems.

-- Occupational illnesses: Typically, occupational disease is the result of exposure to hazardous materials, such as mesothelioma, but hearing loss and stress-related illnesses like post-traumatic stress disorder can also fall in this category.
+- Occupational illnesses: Typically, an occupational disease is the result of exposure to hazardous materials, such as mesothelioma, but hearing loss and stress-related illnesses like post-traumatic stress disorder can also fall in this category.

 - Additional traumatic injury: Some states cover injuries stemming from workplace violence, terrorist attacks, and natural disasters.

-Employees with preexisting conditions, such as degenerative disk disease, that are exacerbated by their work can also file workers’ comp claims.
+Employees with preexisting conditions, such as degenerative disc disease, that are exacerbated by their work can also file workers’ comp claims.
 Typically, coverage only applies to treatment for the new injury, and their disability benefits are often reduced.

 Does Workers’ Compensation Insurance Cover COVID-19 Infection?